CenturyLinkCloud/GettingStarted/Groups/group-execute-package.md

 ### 2. Select a Package to Execute

   Select a package to apply to the servers in this groupYou can view all available packages,  search by name, or filter based on visibility.
-(For advanced users looking to create their own custom packages, instructions can be found in the [CenturyLink Cloud Knowledge Base](//www.centurylinkcloud.com/knowledge-base/blueprints/blueprints-script-and-software-package-management/).)
+(For advanced users looking to create their own custom packages, instructions can be found in the [CenturyLink Knowledge Base](//www.centurylinkcloud.com/knowledge-base/blueprints/blueprints-script-and-software-package-management/).)

   ![Select a package](../images/group-execute-package-2.png)